The Importance of Bowel Cancer Screening

 - Maintain a healthy weight

 - Do at least 150 minutes of moderate exercise each week

 Dr Burling is an expert in Gastrointestinal Radiology and offers CT Colonography at 9 Harley Street, working with a very experienced team who have been delivering the highest quality CT colonography examinations since 2009.

-You can find out more about Dr Burling and his team here.
+Find out more CT Colonography and Dr Burling and his team at London Radiology.